2022 Sweden riots

-Riots occurred in several Swedish cities in April 2022, primarily against police who were stationed to protect events planned by Danish provocateur Rasmus Paludan.
+Riots occurred in several Swedish cities in April 2022, primarily against police who were stationed to protect events planned by Danish-Swedish politician Rasmus Paludan.
 The motivation for the violence was ostensibly Paludan's plan to burn a Quran; however, the police suspect that the event was used by criminal groups to target police.
 Two-thirds of those injured were police officers.

 Background

 Rasmus Paludan is a Danish-Swedish politician and head of the Hard Line party, who has been known for staging similarly provocative events in the past.
 His views have been characterized as anti-Islamic, and he has called for the deportation of Muslims from Western society.
 He has previously been convicted for hate speech and defamation in Denmark and was previously banned from entering Sweden for his role in inciting the 2020 Sweden riots.
 However, after receiving Swedish citizenship through his father, he could not be banned from entering the country which allowed him to continue his activities in Sweden.

-Sweden has 810,000 Muslims, primarily from immigration.
+According to a 2017 Pew Research estimate, Sweden is home to about 800,000 Muslims, primarily from immigration.
 Sweden's immigration policy has been criticized for failing to integrate immigrants, and there has been conflict between Muslims and the country's police force.
 Some Muslims felt outraged by the Quran burnings and associated rallies.

 According to Paludan, the purpose of the Quran burnings was to protest the Swedish government's inability to integrate immigrants into Swedish society and defend freedom of expression.